Tutti II: The Tape-Enabled Tomy Tutor Emulator

 also generated with XTOMYDEV (load "PICT"),

-shown at left also generated with XTOMYDEV (load "PICT"),
+shown at right also generated with XTOMYDEV (load "PICT"),

 Download the source code (warning: includes

 resource forks) (1.3MB).
 This includes all media assets and the special

 universal SDL dylib Tutti uses for maximum compatibility.